-Depreciation rates

-Assets Maximum annual tax depreciation rate Work and reproduction livestock; fishing nets 25% Land transportation vehicles (except railways); furnaces in general 20% Machinery and equipment used for mining, oil, construction; except furniture and office equipment 20% Data processing equipment 25% Machinery and equipment acquired after January 1st 1991 10% Other fixed assets 10%

-Additionally, the following depreciation rates will apply in these scenarios:

-Assets Maximum annual tax depreciation rate Data processing equipment acquired in 2020 and 2021.
+Depreciation rates Assets Maximum annual tax depreciation rate Work and reproduction livestock; fishing nets 25% Land transportation vehicles (except railways); furnaces in general 20% Machinery and equipment used for mining, oil, construction; except furniture and office equipment 20% Data processing equipment 25% Machinery and equipment acquired after January 1st 1991 10% Other fixed assets 10% Additionally, the following depreciation rates will apply in these scenarios: Assets Maximum annual tax depreciation rate Data processing equipment acquired in 2020 and 2021.
 50% Machinery and equipment acquired in 2020 and 2021.
 20% Land transportation vehicles (except railways) with hybrid or electric engines, acquired in 2020 and 2021.
 25%

-In order to accept depreciation for tax purposes, such depreciation must:

-- be recorded in the company's accounting records, in the current fiscal year; - ii. not exceed financial depreciation; - iii. not exceed the depreciation rates previously mentioned.
+In order to accept depreciation for tax purposes, such depreciation must: - i. be recorded in the company's accounting records, in the current fiscal year; - ii. not exceed financial depreciation; - iii. not exceed the depreciation rates previously mentioned.
 Differences between financial and tax depreciation may also be deducted, provided that a temporary account is recorded until the assets are fully depreciated for tax purposes.
 Buildings are depreciated at a 5% yearly rate.
-However, a 20% yearly depreciation rate will apply since 2021, provided the following conditions are met:

-- Construction began after January 1st, 2020 (construction begins for this purpose when obtaining the construction license). - The work progress for the construction must be at 80% or more by December 31st, 2022.
-Incomplete constructions by said date will be considered to be at a lower work progress, unless the taxpayer can substantiate the contrary.

-These rules will be also applicable for taxpayers that acquire properties that comply with the above-mentioned requirements during fiscal years 2020, 2021, and 2022.
+However, a 20% yearly depreciation rate will apply since 2021, provided the following conditions are met: - Construction began after January 1, 2020 (construction begins for this purpose when obtaining the construction license). - The work progress for the construction must be at 80% or more by December 31st, 2022.
+Incomplete constructions by said date will be considered to be at a lower work progress, unless the taxpayer can substantiate the contrary These rules will be also applicable for taxpayers that acquire properties that comply with the above-mentioned requirements during fiscal years 2020, 2021, and 2022.
 Nevertheless, it would not be applicable when such property has been built totally or partially before January 1, 2020.

+Foreign investment considerations Corporate considerations

+Labor legislation Foreign trade

+Tax system Mining chapter

+ESG (Environmental, Social and Governance)

+PwC's global Network and services

+Withholding taxes

-Withholding taxes Peru source income paid to non domiciled entities is subject to withholding tax, in accordance to the following rates: Rate Peru source income Interest paid on loans with non-related 4.99% parties, provided certain requirements are met Interest paid on loans with related 30% parties Dividend and any other profit 5% distributions 30% Royalties Technical assistance, to the extent 15% certain formal requirements are met Digital services 30% Lease of vessels or aircraft 10% Other income 30%
+Peruvian income sources paid to non domiciled entities are subject to withholding tax, in accordance to the following rates:

+Peru source income Rate

+Interest paid on loans with non-related parties, provided certain requirements are met 4.99%

+Interest paid on loans with related parties 30%

+Dividend and any other profit distributions 5%

+Royalties 30%

+Technical assistance, to the extent certain formal requirements are met 15%

+Digital services 30%

+Lease of vessels or aircraft 10%

+Other income 30%